 - Call and schedule an appointment at your local SSA office (not recommended as this can sometimes take weeks)

 Applying online can save you time and money.
-You must be 18 or older and meet the other SSD eligibility requirements to apply online.
+However, you must be 18 or older to apply online, as well as meet the other SSD eligibility requirements.

 Information You Need to Apply Online: